cacilhas/kodumaro/_source/posts/2023-06-10-writing-games.md

 computer feeling which no other console manages to emulate.
 Therefore I recommend purchasing its [payed version][tic-80-on-itch].

-I’ve published some TIC-80 games of my own, most of them developed using [Moonscript][]:
+I’ve published some TIC-80 games of my own, all of them developed using [Moonscript][]:

 - [Sokoban][] is a classic among classics!
 I literally copied every detail from